Syco Music: Theft and copyright

-Syco Music and its artists have been the targets of illegal hacking on several separate occasions.
-In 2009 ahead of the release of Leona Lewis's second album Echo, a number of unfinished demos and leftover songs from the project leaked online.
-An investigation was launched by the International Federation of the Phonographic Industry (IFPI), working with the record label and police to identify those responsible.
-Alexandra Burke was also targeted, having two demo versions of songs from her debut album Overcome leak before the album's release.
-At the end of March 2010 it was reported that Syco had suffered once again from computer hackers who managed to obtain 14 of Burke's previously unheard studio recordings as well as 26 from Lewis.
+Syco Music and its artists have been the targets of illegal hacking on several separate occasions; in 2009, ahead of the release of her sophomore album, Echo, a number of Leona Lewis' unfinished demos and leftover songs from the recording process were leaked online.
+An investigation was launched by the International Federation of the Phonographic Industry (IFPI), in-tandem with the record label and police, to identify those responsible.
+Alexandra Burke was also targeted, having two demo versions of songs from her debut album, Overcome, leaked before the album's release.
+At the end of March 2010, it was reported that Syco had suffered, once again, from hackers who had managed to obtain 14 of Burke's previously-unheard studio recordings, as well as 26 more from Lewis.

 Following the second incident of leaks, Cowell contacted the FBI to track down those responsible.
-Included in the leaks was a newly recorded version of Burke's "All Night Long" featuring American rapper Pitbull, which was tipped to be the singer's third single in March 2010.
-According to Burke, the songs were leaked by "Two little boys in Germany on work experience", working for Syco.
-It was later revealed in 2011 that songs recorded for Echo were targeted by the German hacker, Deniz A., also known as DJ Stolen.
-In July 2010, the Rasch law firm logged a criminal complaint against DJ Stolen for "constantly placing hacked songs on the internet".
-Amongst those songs listed in the complaint was one called "Pulse", described at the time as a new recording by Lewis.
-DJ Stolen was jailed for 18 months in June 2011.
+Included amongst the leaked music was a newly recorded version of Burke's "All Night Long", featuring Cuban-American rapper Pitbull, which was tipped-off to be the singer's third single in March 2010.
+According to Burke, the songs were leaked by "Two little boys in Germany on work experience" who had been interning for Syco.
+It was later revealed, in 2011, that songs recorded for Echo were targeted by German hacker "Deniz A." (also known as "DJ Stolen"); in July 2010, the Rasch law firm logged a criminal complaint against DJ Stolen for "constantly placing hacked songs on the internet".
+Within the songs listed in the complaint was one titled "Pulse", described at the time as a new recording by Leona Lewis.
+In June 2011, DJ Stolen was caught and subsequently jailed for 18 months.

-In 2011, Syco found itself being taken to court for plagiarism after it was reported that a new Lewis song "Collide" significantly copied "Fade Into Darkness", a 2010 song by Swedish house music DJ Avicii.
-The DJ took both artist and label to the British High Court just prior to its release.
-However, the case was resolved out of court by releasing the song as a joint single between both artists on 4 September 2011.
-In February 2013, it was announced that One Direction would be releasing a cover version of "One Way or Another" and "Teenage Kicks" as the 2013 Comic Relief single.
-However, an unfinished version of the song leaked online and on 7 February 2013 Syco launched an investigation.
-A spokesperson told the press "It is very disappointing that the song has been leaked and we are currently investigating the matter".
+In 2011, in a change of course, Syco found itself being taken to court for plagiarism when it was reported that a new Lewis song, "Collide", significantly used elements of "Fade Into Darkness", a 2010 song by Swedish house music DJ Avicii.
+The DJ took both Lewis and Syco to the British High Court just prior to the track's release.
+However, the case was resolved out-of-court, by agreeing to release the song as a joint effort between both artists; the single was released on 4 September 2011.
+In February 2013, it was announced that One Direction would be releasing a mashup cover version of "One Way or Another" (1978 song by Blondie) and "Teenage Kicks" (1977 song by the Undertones) as the 2013 Comic Relief single; an unfinished version of the track was leaked online and, on 7 February 2013, Syco launched an investigation.
+A spokesperson told the press, "It is very disappointing that the song has been leaked and we are currently investigating the matter".